overfullstack/ds-algo/src/main/java/g4g/Practice/Trees/CountInRangeBST/CountInRangeBST.md

 Input (only to be used for Expected Output):
-The first line of the input contains an integer 'T' denoting the nummber of test cases.
+The first line of the input contains an integer 'T' denoting the number of test cases.
 Then 'T' test cases follow.
 Each test case consists of three lines.
 Description of  test cases is as follows:
 The First line of each test case contains an integer 'N' which denotes the no of nodes in the BST.   .
 The Second line of each test case contains 'N' space separated values of the nodes in the BST.
 The Third line of each test case contains two space separated integers 'l' and 'h' denoting the range, where l < h